 If you’re relatively new to backpacking and building out your kit slowly, there is nothing wrong with using a large size travel backpack with a decent suspension system and padded hipbelt or borrowing a pack from a friend.
 This gives you time to decide what features you need and whether or not backpacking (and the gear) is something you’re going to invest in.
 When I first started backpacking, I used my Khmer Explorer Travel Set on the West Coast Trail and Sunshine Coast Trail which worked great despite my poor packing skills (don’t recommend backpacking with 55lbs…)!

-If you’ve begun dialing in your backpacking kit, checkout the Gregory Focal or Women’s specific Facet which at ~2.5lbs provide a great compromise between barebones ultralight packs and the heavier feature laden packs.
+If you’ve begun dialing in your backpacking kit, check out the Gregory Focal or Women’s specific Facet.
+At ~2.5lbs these packs provide a great compromise between barebones ultralight packs and the heavier feature laden packs.
 The Osprey Exos (men’s) & Eja (women’s) backpacks are also great packs comparable in features and weight.

-I used to have terrible sleeps in the backcountry until I switched to the Therm-a-Rest .
+I used to have terrible sleeps in the backcountry until I switched to the Therm-a-Rest NeoAir Xlite.
 It’s incredibly lightweight, comfortable and packs down to the size of a Nalgene bottle.
 This is probably one of my favorite backpacking items!
 Try it out.
 You won’t regret it.
 Sleep well!

 Swiss Army Knife

 Lightweight, convenient, and reliable, the MSR pocket rocket has been my go to backpacking stove for years.